XPRIZE/GLEXP-Team-RoboTutor-SystemBuild/README.md

 ## RoboTutor XPrize System Build

-Welcome to RoboTutor: this version was uploaded to XPRIZE on 11/20/2018.
+This version was uploaded to XPRIZE on 11/20/2018.
 For subsequent changes, see (https://github.com/RoboTutorLLC/XPrizeSystemBuild)[https://github.com/RoboTutorLLC/XPrizeSystemBuild].

 ### Steps to install: